uncmatteth/BeTheChad/DEPLOYMENT_CHECKLIST.md

 4. Check for missing Python modules in requirements_deployment.txt
 5. Verify database connection string is correctly formatted
 6. Clear build cache on Render if necessary
+7. Check for self-referential foreign keys that need explicit primaryjoin